szymonrucinski/good-mood/Readme.md

 ![image info](./documentation/mel_spectrogram.png)

+### Stack
+This application was written in Python Models were trained using Pytorch.
+It uses FastAPI to expose API.
+It uses Docker to containerize the application.
+It uses Pytorch to build the model.
+It uses Librosa to extract features from audio files.
+It uses Pandas to load and manipulate data.
+It uses Numpy to manipulate data.
+It uses Matplotlib to plot data.
+It uses Scikit-learn to split data into train and test sets.
+It uses Scipy to save and load model.
 ### Build
 *run_docker.sh* script contains all necessary command to build and run container.
 It will run container and expose API and JupyterNotebook server on ports *4444* and *8888*.